ctrlplusb/react-sizeme/README.md

 export default sizeMe({ monitorHeight: true })(MyComponent);
 ```

-__IMPORTANT__:
+> EXTRA POINTS!
+Combine the above with a code splitting API (e.g. Webpack's System.import) to avoid unnecessary code downloads for your clients.
+Zing!

+__Important things to remember__

 *  We don't monitor height or position by default as these are likely to create a high throughput of "size prop updates".
 It is up to you to enable and handle these appropriately.
 * If you aren't monitoring a specific dimension (width, height, position) you will be provided `null` values for the respective dimension.
-This is to avoid any possible misconfigured implementation whoopsies.
-In the case of Server Side Rendering you would also receive nulls - read more about the SSR case [here](https://github.com/ctrlplusb/react-sizeme#server-side-rendering).
 * `refreshRate` is set very low.
 If you are using this library in a manner where you expect loads of active changes to your components dimensions you may need to tweak this value to avoid browser spamming.
+* If you are doing Server Side Rendering please read our recommendations [here](https://github.com/ctrlplusb/react-sizeme#server-side-rendering).

 ## `react-component-queries`: a highly recommended abstraction